 People believe that going straight to the property owner will help them save money.
 This could be true, but it isn’t always the case.
 Many things could go wrong when you deal with a seller on your own.

-Agents are knowledgeable enough on how to deal with real estate transactions.
+According to this site Agents are knowledgeable enough on how to deal with real estate transactions.
 They can give you ideas on what to check in a house inspection.
 They will give you sample questions to ask and advise you on how to negotiate with the seller.

 You might encounter a lot during your home buying experience, and having an expert to guide you during that time will be a big help in landing a good deal.